 Collision Coverage Protection

 This coverage pays for damage to your Accord resulting from colliding with another car or object.
 You have to pay a deductible and then insurance will cover the remainder.

 Collision coverage protects against things such as sideswiping another vehicle, driving through your garage door, colliding with another moving vehicle, backing into a parked car and hitting a parking meter.
 This coverage can be expensive, so consider dropping it from older vehicles.
 Drivers also have the option to raise the deductible to bring the cost down.

-Budget-conscious 2003 Honda Accord insurance can be found online in addition to many insurance agents, so you should be comparing quotes from both so you have a total pricing picture.
-Some companies do not provide online quoting and usually these smaller companies provide coverage only through local independent agents.
+Budget-conscious 2003 Honda Accord insurance can be found online, as well as with many insurance agents.
+So you should be comparing quotes from both so you have clear picture on what your rates will be for your specific make and model.
+Some companies do not provide online quoting, and usually these smaller companies provide coverage only through local independent agents.

-As you go through the steps to switch your coverage, do not skimp on critical coverages to save a buck or two.
-There are a lot of situations where an accident victim reduced uninsured motorist or liability limits only to find out that saving that couple of dollars actually costed them tens of thousands.
+As you go through the steps to switch your coverage or just compare what’s on the market, do not skimp on critical coverages to save a buck or two.
+There are a lot of situations where an accident victim reduced uninsured motorist or liability limits, only to find out that saving that couple of dollars actually ended up costing them tens of thousands.
 Your aim should be to purchase plenty of coverage at the best price while not skimping on critical coverages.